 Why We Built Safe Pathways

-We’re Stephanie and Steve Joneslee—a pastor and entrepreneur who’ve spent years on the front lines of children’s ministry and organizational safeguarding.
+We are Stephanie and Steve Joneslee, a pastor and an entrepreneur who have spent years on the front lines of children's ministry and organizational safeguarding.

 We kept seeing the same problem.
 Churches knew what safeguarding required: the training, the policies, the police checks.
-But knowledge wasn’t the gap.
+But knowledge was not the gap.
 Implementation was.
-Volunteers didn’t want to keep serving because they didn’t want to sit through hours of training yet again.
-References didn’t get completed because no one had time to chase them.
+Volunteers did not want to keep serving because they did not want to sit through hours of training yet again.
+References did not get completed because no one had time to chase them.
 Volunteers started serving before their checks came back because the church needed the help.
 Policies sat in a filing cabinet because no one knew how to make them real.

-That’s what Safe Pathways is.
+So that is what Safe Pathways is.
 Not another manual.
 Not another training program.
-A platform that closes the gap between what’s written in your policy and what actually happens during ministry.
+A platform that closes the gap between what is written in your policy and what actually happens during ministry, and then keeps the proof, for as long as it might be needed, in a record that survives staff changes and cannot be quietly lost.
+Built to protect your church, and to side with the truth.

 Meet our team.